InfoSecREDD/PolyZip/README.md

    - **PE Formats (EXE/DLL)**:
      - Some third-party GUI utilities (WinRAR, macOS Archive Utility) may report the archive as corrupted due to trailing data.
 Windows Explorer's built-in extractor and command-line tools (`unzip`, `7z`) handle it correctly after renaming to `.zip`.

-5. **🔒 Chat System Limitations**:
+5. **🔒 Encryption System Limitations**:
    - **Password Security**: Passwords are only as strong as the user makes them
    - **Key File Security**: Key files must be stored securely and transmitted safely
-   - **Platform Processing**: Some platforms may strip or modify files, breaking the hidden chat
+   - **Platform Processing**: Some platforms may strip or modify files, breaking the hidden data
-   - **File Size**: Large chat histories may exceed platform upload limits
+   - **File Size**: Large encrypted files may exceed platform upload limits
-   - **Backup Responsibility**: Users must backup key files and passwords - lost credentials mean lost access
+   - **Backup Responsibility**: Users must backup key files and passwords - lost credentials mean lost access to both files and chats
+   - **Compatibility**: Scrypt fallback provides compatibility when Argon2id is unavailable, but with slightly different security parameters

 ### Dependencies